lapalisse/FlexTimer/README.md

 - some control over alignment of tasks (you can desynchronize tasks)

 What you won't be able to do:
+- do actions in different threads: everything must be in one unique thread
 -

 Ideas to improve it: